WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Related Work

-In their seminal work, Akhawe \etal~\cite{AkhaweBLMS10} developed in Alloy the first formal model of the Web ecosystem.
+\bfparagraph{Models of the Web.} In their seminal work, Akhawe \etal~\cite{AkhaweBLMS10} developed the first formal model of the Web ecosystem.
 The authors encoded in the model a set of security goals, which include fundamental properties of the Web platform that are assumed to hold, and a notion of session integrity capturing CSRF attacks.
-The validity of these goals has been checked with the Alloy Analyzer and their violations pointed out the existence of novel and previously known attacks.
-Compared to our model, the one of Akhawe \etal{} cannot be used to prove security properties since the Alloy Analyzer uses SAT-based bounded model checking, but just to disprove them.
-Additionally, having being developed in 2010, it lacks many features of the modern Web (e.g., CSP and service workers) that are a fundamental part of our model.
+The validity of these goals has been checked with the Alloy Analyzer~\cite{Jackson02} and their violations pointed out the existence of novel and previously known attacks.